Lesson 4 of 8 - evolve and enjoy high-nurturance relationships

 • assess yourselves for incomplete grief, and finish it as needed.
 Help your family adults evolve a pro-grief family (Lesson 3)

-• if you may be in - or already are in - a stepfamily, protect all of you from re/divorce by using the knowledge and tools in Lessons 4 thru 7.
+• if you may be in - or are already in - a stepfamily, protect all of you from re/divorce by using the knowledge and tools in Lessons 4 thru 7.

 top